Ant0yne/tripadvisor-backend-exercise/README.md

 `email`
 String (with a @ in it)
-Only the configured mail address will work to avoid issues
+Only the configured mail address will work to avoid spam for now

 ## Work in progress

-- fix the issue that the post route is not recognize when not on local server
+-